Christian terrorism: Anti-abortion violence

 On 16 July 2001, Peter James Knight walked into the East Melbourne Fertility Clinic, a private abortion provider, carrying a rifle and other weapons including 16 litres of kerosene, three lighters, torches, 30 gags, and a handwritten note that read "We regret to advise that as a result of a fatal accident involving some members of staff, we have been forced to cancel all appointments today".
 Knight later stated that he intended to massacre everyone in the clinic, and attack all Melbourne abortion clinics.
-He developed homemade mouth gags and door jambs to restrain all patients and staff inside a clinic while he doused them with the kerosene.
+He developed homemade mouth gags and door jambs to restrain patients and staff inside a clinic while he doused them with the kerosene.
 He shot 44-year-old Stephen Gordon Rogers, a security guard, in the chest, killing him.
 Staff and clients overpowered him soon after.
-He intended to massacre the 15 staff and 26 patients at the clinic by burning them alive.

 According to psychiatrist Don Sendipathy, Knight interpreted the Bible in his own unique way and he also believed in his own brand of Christianity.
-He believed that he needed to wage an anti-abortion Crusade.
+He believed that he needed to wage an anti-abortion crusade.

 Eric Robert Rudolph (the perpetrator of the Centennial Olympic Park bombing in 1996) carried out bombing attacks on two abortion clinics and he also bombed a lesbian nightclub.
-Michael Barkun, a professor at Syracuse University, believes that Rudolph likely fits the definition of a Christian terrorist; however, James A. Aho, a professor at Idaho State University, is reluctant to use the phrase Christian terrorist, so he calls Rudolph "a religiously inspired terrorist".
+Michael Barkun, a professor at Syracuse University, believes that Rudolph likely fits the definition of a Christian terrorist; however, James A. Aho, a professor at Idaho State University, is reluctant to use the phrase "Christian terrorist", so he calls Rudolph "a religiously inspired terrorist".

 Dr. George Tiller, one of the few doctors in the United States who performed abortions late in pregnancies, was a frequent target of anti-abortion violence and in 2009, he was killed by Scott Roeder as he stood in the foyer of his church.
-A witness who was serving as an usher alongside Tiller at the church that day told the court that Roeder entered the foyer, put a gun to the doctor's head and pulled the trigger.
 At trial, Roeder admitted to killing Tiller and he said that he did it in order to protect the lives of unborn babies.
 He was convicted of first-degree murder and sentenced to life in prison.
-At his sentencing, he told the court that God “will avenge every drop of innocent blood, ” and he also stated that God’s judgment against the United States would “sweep over this land like a prairie wind.”
+At his sentencing, he told the court that God "will avenge every drop of innocent blood," and he also stated that God’s judgment against the United States would "sweep over this land like a prairie wind."

 Tiller was shot once before, in 1993, by Shelley Shannon, an anti-abortion activist who compared abortion providers to Hitler and said that she believed that "justifiable force" was necessary to stop abortions.
 Shannon was sentenced to 10 years in prison for the shooting of Tiller and she later confessed to vandalizing and burning a string of abortion clinics in California, Nevada and Oregon.